 This section is dedicated to show how to solve some of the most common access problems for your modem.
 This troubleshooting section is a guide to help you to open your router panel.

 Website not found at 192.168.l.254

 This error is a fairly common problem, there are some causes as well as solutions to have this message as a result of your search.
 Here are the most common causes why a site cannot be found.

 Local network connection failure: This error happens when we try to access at this IP address 192.168.1.254 by offline mode.
 The solution could be in one of the following options:

 - Connection via WiFi: If you are connected to your modem via WiFi, you must verify that you are connected to the same network as your modem (that is, to the same SSID), and that you have enough wireless signal.

 - Connection via Ethernet: Verify that your cable is connected to the modem properly.

 Different address from Gateway: Even though the brand of your modem is among the well-known brands that use this IP, some providers also use other IPs.
 Some commonly used IP addresses to connect to the gateway are: 10.0.0.1, 192.168.100.1, 192.168.0.1, 192.168.8.1.

 Note: Checking the brand of your modem could help you see which is the correct address.

-You will be denied access if you try to enter the wrong way, for example 192.168.l.254.
+You will be denied access if you try to enter the wrong way.
 Some of the most common errors derived from users’ Google search are here: